blakeblackshear/frigate/docs/docs/integrations/home-assistant.md

 When multiple Frigate instances are configured, [API](#api) URLs should include an identifier to tell Home Assistant which Frigate instance to refer to.
-The identifier used is the MQTT `client_id` paremeter included in the configuration, and is used like so:
+The identifier used is the MQTT `client_id` parameter included in the configuration, and is used like so:

 ```